armary12/order-service/README.md

 docker pull armary12/order-microservice
 ```

+# Microservice Design

+---

+## Customer Service
+Manages customer profiles, registrations, authentication, addresses, and preferences.

+---

+## Merchant Service
+Handles merchant registration, profile management, and basic restaurant configurations.

+---

+## Menu Service
+Manages food menus for each merchant, including items, categories, descriptions, and images.
+This service allows merchants to update their menus independently of other services.

+---

+## Order Service
+Processes order creation and management.
+It tracks the order lifecycle (e.g., waiting for confirmation, cooking, delivering, completed, cancelled) and communicates with other microservices as needed.

+---

+## Payment Service
+Handles cashless transactions by integrating with both banking transfers and credit card gateways.
+It ensures secure payment processing and reconciliation.

+---

+## Delivery Service
+Manages dispatch, tracking, and assignment of orders to delivery personnel or third-party logistics.

+---

+## Notification Service
+Sends real-time notifications (via email, SMS, or push notifications) to customers, merchants, and delivery partners about order updates and promotions.

+---

+## Pricing Service
+Manages pricing strategies and dynamic pricing rules for food items, including regular prices and potential surge or discount pricing.
+This service may integrate with both the Menu and Promotion services.

+---

+## Promotion Service
+Manages promotional campaigns, discount codes, and coupon management.
+It allows the platform to offer special deals and track promotional effectiveness.

+---

+## Landing Page Service
+Handles the public-facing marketing website and landing pages.
+This service is responsible for presenting merchant highlights, promotional content, and general information about the platform to potential customers.

+---

 ## Project Overview
 This is an Order Microservice for a Food Delivery Platform developed using Kotlin and Spring Boot.
 The microservice handles order creation, status management, and provides REST endpoints for order-related operations.